romitjain/romitjain.github.io/_posts/2026-04-30-Torch-compile-vllm.md

 >
 > The exact guards have shifted across PyTorch versions.
 If any of these conditions fail at runtime, a recompilation is triggered.

+There's an amazing [article](https://x.com/abhi9u/status/2042255269087056265) by Abhinav Upadhyay, where you can know more about the particulars of tracing.

 ## vLLM integration with torch.compile

 Now, armed with the knowledge of Dynamo tracing, graph breaks, guards and dynamic shape support for compilation, we can understand how vLLM uses `torch.compile`.